Adherence to Global Code of Conduct will reform behaviour

-“This is where ACIFMA can play a central role.
-With a track record in delivering training, education, attestation and best practice principles that stretches back more than half a century, we represent more than 9,000 individuals in over 60 countries,” Taylor adds.
+This is where ACIFMA can play a central role.
+With a track record in delivering training, education, attestation and best practice principles that stretches back more than half a century, we represent more than 9,000 individuals in more than 60 countries.

 Most popular stories

 News from ACI International

 The Code sets out global principles of good practice in the FX market to provide a common set of guidance to the market, including in areas where there is a degree of uncertainty about what sort of practices are acceptable, and what are not.
 This should help to restore confidence and promote the effective functioning of the wholesale FX market.